314arhaam/McCabe-Thiele/README.md

 # macaboo :ghost:
-An Object-Oriented program to rule all distillation columns! based on McCabe-Thiele method
+An Object-Oriented program to rule all distillation columns!

 ## Introduction
 [McCabe-Thiele method](https://en.wikipedia.org/wiki/McCabe%E2%80%93Thiele_method), is a simple method for designing distillation columns.
 It is in the syllabus of Unit Operations I course, in Chemical Engineering.